cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 Routing should be always permitted.
 Transactions should always be permitted to pass.
 Otherwise, this is censorship.

+### Do you not think that the motto #fuckgoogle is offensive?
+No, because fucking is not for pain, it is for pleasure!

 ---------------------------------

 ## High-level, IT, blockchain and some explanations: